 Volunteers are expected to contribute positively to the workshop to earn credit hours.
-Members receive 1 Co-op credit hour for each hour worked.
-Workshops are generally 4 – 5 hours long.
+Members receive one Co-op credit hour for each hour worked.
+Workshops are generally four to five hours long.
 Members may donate or exchange their hours to others in the community as they please.

 Members, including those who cannot contribute physically at a workshop, may also earn credit hours by volunteering at other WMG events.
 Please talk to us about ways you think you may be able to contribute.

 What is the difference between Co-op workshops and WMG’s other educational workshops?

 Co-op workshops are residential workshops where success is based on the input of volunteer labor to complete projects and reduce the cost of workshops.
 Participants in these workshops will be awarded Co-op hours; however, you do not need to be a Co-op member to attend.

 WMG also offers a variety of public workshops, outside of the Co-op program.
 These non-Co-op workshops include those developed with community groups, local businesses, and neighborhood associations.
 These workshops are valuable educational opportunities, but they will not result in Co-op hours.